OmarThinks/nodejs-cheat-sheet/README.md

 </b>

 It will print `Hello, World!` in the CLI.
+The command `console.log("data")` will not pront in the console of the browser.
+Rather, it will print in the on you CLI.

+# Level 2: Functions: